Cheeris/GI-Project/README.md

 ### Genre

 This game is a fusion of Survival, Adventure, Indie, Combat, and Metagame genres.
 Drawing from the tradition of metagames, it offers layers of narrative and gameplay that self-reference and challenge players' understanding of game mechanics and story.
-Influences are derived from titles like "Don't Starve" for its survival elements, "Red Dead Redemption" for adventure, "Nier's Automata" for its mechanical post-apocalyptic backdrop, and "Potato Brothers" for the Monster Tides concept.
+Influences are derived from titles like "Don't Starve" for its survival elements, "Nier's Automata" for its mechanical post-apocalyptic backdrop, and "Potato Brothers" for the Monster Tides concept.

 ### Target Audience